Finding the right XAI method -- A Guide for the Evaluation and Ranking of Explainable AI Methods in Climate Science: Experiments

-Based on our evaluation, we would select LRP-$z$ to explain the MLP predictions and use the gained insight to interpret the explanations in Figure \ref{fig:Differences}, which relates to the analysis of the impact of the NA region (see Section \ref{sec:Motiv}).
-From the explanation, we can see that the network heavily depends on the NA region and is capable of recognizing the cooling patch pattern, enabling it to accurately identify the correct decade in this simulation scenario of global warming.
+Based on the different strengths and weaknesses, we would select LRP-$z$ to explain the MLP predictions (Figure \ref{fig:spider}b) and analyze the impact of the NA region (Figure \ref{fig:spider}c) on the network predictions.
+According to the explanation, the network heavily depends on the North Atlantic region and the cooling patch pattern, suggesting its relevance in correctly predicting the decade in this global warming simulation scenario.
+However, we also stress that additionally applying a sensitivity method such as gradient-based SmoothGrad potentially illuminates more aspects of this network decision, as sensitivity methods provide strong randomization, in contrast to LRP-$z$.